pulp/pulp/docs/sphinx/rpm-user-guide/glossary.rst

     based on the desired approach of the distributor.
 A repository may have more than one distributor associated with it at a given time.

-  registration
-    The association of a :term:`consumer` to a Pulp server.
-Once registered, a consumer has access to content.

   importer
     Server-side plugin that provides support for synchronizing content from an external source and importing that content into the Pulp server.
 Importers